kubkam/Graph/README.md

 You need file like below

-    # every line started with # will be ignored
-    # Before adding new Nodes or Edges, you have to change number after =
-    # Nodes and Edges are enumerated from 1
     # number of Nodes
     Nodes = 4
     # every node is made of 3 different variables (id, X coordinate, Y coordinate)